zymiller/cse12-pa2-Lists/README.md

 ## Asking for Help

-This is a *closed* PA, so you cannot get any help from other students or ask implementation questions to the staff.
-If you have any questions about the PA, you must ask them as _private_ questions on Piazza.
-Do not post publicly about this PA, even for clarification questions.
-Doing so is a violation of academic integrity.
-The full rules for closed PAs are on the course web site.

 Feel free to ask the staff about anything from lecture.
 For this PA, you may find it especially helpful to go over the worksheets and code from the lecture on Array Lists and Linked Lists.
-The staff will politely decline requests to help with the PA, however.
+The staff will may also provide guidance and clarification on this PA.

 If you have any policy questions, please ask!